HyperTag/documentation/src/content/cloud-destinations/pinterest.md

 ## Things to note

 Generate page views and trigger your custom event inside your website with `analytics.track('your event name');`.
-You should see confirmation of those tags sent to Pinterest inside your Pinterest for Business dashboard, under `Ads > Conversions`
+You should see confirmation of those tags sent to Pinterest inside your Pinterest for Business dashboard, under **Ads > Conversions**.